Part 3 - Professional Services

 - Area designations: In most routine clinical laboratories there are not "high-risk" areas except in the chemical and bacteriologic hoods and in the storage area.
 The technical work areas will be considered to be "moderate risk" and restricted to laboratory personnel.
 Administrative, clerical and patient areas are considered to be "low risk" areas and are not restricted.

 - Posting: In some laboratories there may be high risk periods of time that require posting while the hazard exists.
-In others the designations are permanent and restriction and signs should be permanent.
+In others the designations are permanent and restrictions and signs should be permanent.

 - Labels with appropriate warnings will be affixed to all hazardous reagents in addition to required labels indicating content.